caseyanderson/workshops/intrmdt_python/intrmdt_python_v1.md

 [Dive Into Python](http://www.diveintopython.net/) - great reference

 ## Dictionaries
-A dictionary (or `dict` for short) is a built-in datatype in python. `dicts` are key/value pairs between curly braces.
+A dictionary (or `dict`) is a built-in datatype in python. `dicts` are key/value pairs between curly braces.

 *For example:*
 ```